questdb/questdb.io/blog/2021-04-20-questdb-release-6-0-alpha.md

 We've just published an alpha version for the upcoming 6.0 major release and it includes long-awaited support for ingesting out-of-order records on-the-fly, a complete overhaul of the InfluxDB Line Protocol subsystem, and multiple fixes which provide stability improvements.
-Here's a roundup of recent changes that have just landed.
+Here's a roundup of changes that have just landed in the latest and greatest version!

 <!--truncate-->

 ## QuestDB 6.0 alpha

-Version 6.0 includes several major features and fixes relating to ingestion subsystems, SQL execution and type handling.
 QuestDB relies on an append-only model and in versions prior to 6.0, we reject records that appear (chronologically) out-of-order by timestamp at the database.

-Out-of-order (O3) support adds flexibility and efficiency of use to the system and provides compatibility with the
-[Time Series Benchmark Suite](https://github.com/timescale/tsbs) (TSBS) which is used to reliably measure and compare the performance of time series databases.
+In real-world applications, data doesn’t follow this rule because of network jitter, latency or even clock synchronization issues.
+Out-of-order (O3) support adds flexibility to the system and provides compatibility with the [Time Series Benchmark Suite](https://github.com/timescale/tsbs) (TSBS) which is used to reliably measure and compare the performance of time series databases.

 Also included with this version is a massive internal revision of InfluxDB Line Protocol (ILP) ingestion which brings significant performance improvements, alongside multiple UI fixes for the Web Console and SQL features.